dalibo/data2pg/doc/configureMigration.md

 The input parameters are:

   * p_batchName             : (TEXT) The batch name
-  * p_stepName              : (TEXT) The step identifier, which must be unique within the batch
+  * p_stepName              : (TEXT) The step name, which must be unique within the batch
   * p_function              : (TEXT) The function to execute, whose API must conform the step execution functions
   * p_schema                : (TEXT) A schema name, if it is meaningful for the processing
   * p_object                : (TEXT) An object name (for instance a table name), if it is meaningful for the processing